Rockman-Blue/SANS_HHC_2024/README.md

 ![Screenshot 2025-01-02 184738](https://github.com/user-attachments/assets/edff5152-b952-481d-9313-35a4b4a25d70)

 Below is a list to the different challenge write-ups broken down by phase.
 Thanks again to SANS and Counter Hack for creating and hosting such a great learning experience!
+It was a great time, and I appreciate earning a spot in the Honorable Mentions along with the other fantastic folks who entered the write-up contest.

 # Challenge Write-ups